-- Suture the pocket created for the small remaining catheter loop ("knuckle") at the venous entry site. - If necessary, suture the catheter exit site. - Suture the catheter to the skin with the suture wing.
+- Suture the pocket created for the small remaining catheter loop ("knuckle") at the venous entry site.
+If necessary, suture the catheter exit site.
+Suture the catheter to the skin with the suture wing. - 2 - Suture the cameter to the skin with the suture wing.
 WARNING: Do not suture through any part of the catheter.
 If sutures are used to secure the catheter, make sure they do not occlude or cut the catheter.
 Catheter tubing may tear when subjected to excessive force or rough edges.
 PRECAUTION: The catheter must be secured / sutured for the entire duration of implantation.

-Apply transparent site dressing to catheter exit site and the tunneled insertion site using standard institutional protocol.
-WARNING: Do not use sharp instruments near the extension tubing or catheter body.

-WARNING: Do not use scissors to remove dressing.

-WARNING: Alcohol or alcohol-containing antiseptics may be used to clean the catheter/skin site; however, care should be taken to avoid prolonged or excess contact with the solution(s).

-WARNING: Acetone and PEG-containing ointments can cause failure of this device and should not be used with polyurethane catheters.
+Apply transparent site dressing to catheter exit site and the tunneled insection site using standard institutional protocol. - 4.
+WARNING: Do not use sharp instruments near the extension tubing or catheter body. - WARNING: Do not use scisors to remove dressing.
+WARNING: Do not use scisors to remove dressing.
+WARNING: Alcohol or alcohol-containing antiseptics may be used to clean the catheter/skin site; however, care should be taken to avoid prolonged or excessive contact with the solution(s). - WARNING: Acetone and PEG-containing ointments can cause failure of this device and should not be used with polyurethane catheters.
 Record the catheter length and catheter lot number on the patient's chart.
 Note in the chart that Acetone and PEG-containing ointments should not be used with this device.
+5.